A GNSS reflectometry software package

 - emin0 and emax0 are the min and max observed elevation angles in the arc.

-- rise/set tells you wehther the satellite arc was rising or setting
+- rise/set tells you whether the satellite arc was rising (1) or setting (-1)

 - Azim is the average azimuth angle of the satellite arc

 - sat and freq are as defined in this document